Community Education and Community Advisor Grant Programs - Trial for mining and quarrying projects

 For more information and contact details visit Community Environmental Legal Service.

 Community Advisor Grants

-Community Advisor Grants will be open to not-for-profit community organisations that seek to represent local community interests during public hearings in relation to the:
+The Community Advisor Grants are open for not-for-profit community organisations that seek to represent local community interests during public hearings in relation to the: